-Bhutan is best known to the world as the last Shangri – la that has a rare combination of harmony and decree amidst a landscape of incredible beauty.
+Bhutan - happiness is a place! that is what their tourism slogan says!
+Today Bhutan is best known to the world as the last Shangri – la that has a rare combination of harmony and decree amidst a landscape of incredible beauty.
 It has also been known discreetly around the Globe and to most people it is a hidden kingdom shrouded in mystery.

-It is cradled in the deep folds of the rich Himalayas which offer the flora and fauna, dazzling white peaks and lush valleys with stunning beauty and aesthetic grandeur.
+Bhutan is cradled in the deep folds of the rich Himalayas which offer the flora and fauna, dazzling white peaks and lush valleys with stunning beauty and aesthetic grandeur.

 An element that is crucial in understanding the Bhutanese people is by getting a basic idea about Bhutan Buddhism Idealism which is enriched by the essence of Drukpa Kagyu School of Buddhism.

 Bhutan has also made a name for itself for not having any traffic lights!
 It just adds a tad bit dynamism and this factor often arouses curiosity.
+Now they want to introduce only electric car and working towards becoming an organic county!

 Explore and unravel the untouched wonders of Bhutan for yourself.
 Witness the snow-capped mountains, emerald green landscapes, fascinating wildlife and impressive Dzongs.
+You can combine Bhutan tour with Nepal or India.

 BHUTAN - EXPLORATION